marcusgreen/moodle-qtype_gapfill/README.txt

 This question type was written by Marcus Green

-This question type was created and tested under Moodle 2.5 and 2.7.
-It has also been tested with Moodle 2.4.
+This question type was created and tested under Moodle 2.5, 2.6 and 2.7.

 It will not work with versions of moodle prior to 2.1.

 Place the files in a directory